Gaining clarity

 To start tackling these uncertainties, she first does a bit of online research to check how financially feasible it would be to pursue an advanced degree in Philosophy.
 Most of the programs she’s interested in offer sufficient funding packages.
 She also finds an external fellowship to apply for that could help with extra costs.

-Next, she wants to figure out how (and if) she could use her philosophy education to get a job that helps others.
-There are a lot of examples of exceptional people doing great things with their philosophy background, but it isn’t very clear how they got there.
-She decides to commit to a few days of research to find some people in the field to ask about job options for applying philosophy.
-Lucía also plans to find a few established journalists to talk with.
-Hopefully, this will give her a better idea of how impactful journalism could be as a career and how much flexibility she could have to write about important problems.
-She also looks into different fellowships that would allow her to explore journalism without fully committing to it as a career path.
+Next, she wants to explore how she could use a philosophy degree to secure a job that helps others.
+While there are examples of exceptional people doing meaningful work with a philosophy background, the path isn’t always clear.
+She commits to a few days of research to connect with people in the field and learn more about job opportunities in applied philosophy.
+Lucía also plans to reach out to established journalists for insights on how impactful journalism could be as a career and how much flexibility she might have to write about important issues.
+Additionally, she looks into fellowships that would allow her to explore journalism without fully committing to it as a long-term career path.

 If it turns out that she could make a meaningful impact on the world with a career in Philosophy and afford the extra education, Lucía is confident in focusing on this option over journalism.
 However, if a career in journalism could help people and philosophy doesn’t seem to provide many practical job opportunities, she would prioritize jobs in journalism.